photon-sdk/photon-lib/threat-model.md

 ### Compromise of photon-keyserver database

 In case the keyserver is compromised the adversary would have access to all of the encryption keys, but not of users’ iCloud/GDrive accounts.
-Upon detection of the compromise the keyserver database.
-A public announcement should be made to ask users to re-register and rotate encryption keys.
+Upon detection of the compromise of the keyserver database, a public announcement should be made to ask users to re-register and rotate encryption keys.

 ### SIMjacking a.k.a SIM swap attacks